Azpect3120/AuthenticationServer/README.md

 ## Introduction

 This project provides a basic template for building a Go authentication server.
 It includes routes for user login, registration, and profile retrieval, all secured with UUID keys/ids and secrets keys.
 You can use this template as a starting point to create your own authentication system for web applications.
-Or you can connect to a live server running this application.
-Instructions for using the live server can be found below.

 ## Features